johnpapa/angular-ngrx-data/README.md

 To create, retrieve, update, and delete (CRUD) all of these entities with vanilla _ngrx_ is an overwhelming task.
 You're writing _actions_, _action-creators_, _reducers_, _effects_, _dispatchers_, and _selectors_ as well as the HTTP GET, PUT, POST, and DELETE methods _for each entity type_.

-For even a small entity model this is a ton of repetitive code to create, maintain, and test.
+In even a small model, this is a ton of repetitive code to create, maintain, and test.

 The _ngrx-data_ library is _one_ way to radically reduce the amount of "boilerplate" necessary to manage entities with _ngrx_.